daffodilistic/nus-SWE5007/README.md

 2. Project setup
 run this command `npm install`

-3. The command json-server will start a server using the data in our data.json file. run this command `json-server data.json`
+3. The command json-server will start a server using the data in our data.json file.
+[OPTIONAL IF USING LOCAL DATA] run this command `json-server data.json`

+4. Open config.js and update the latest bearer token.

-4. Compiles and hot-reloads for development run this command `npm run serve`
+5. Compiles and hot-reloads for development run this command `npm run serve`

-5. Compiles and minifies for production run this command `npm run build'
+6. Compiles and minifies for production run this command `npm run build'

 ## Docker Setup